dawsonhammdev/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+This is kind of a weird question because SQL DB's are referred to as (RDBMS) but the difference btween a noSQL and SQL database is the langues and the structure and scalability, but they all have their place in the world of DB's!

 - [ ] Why do tables need a `primary key`?

+Tables need a key to track the items in a DB table.
+Without an id that incremenets and is unique there would be no way to reffernece these data points when trying to make andpoint calls or join tables.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foriegn key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+a connection table that has foreign keys connecting the tables.

 ## Minimum Viable Product